utdata/icj-class/js/js-class-01.md

 - If you declare a variable with `var`, you can re-declare it later and in doing so you will change its value.
 - If you declare a variable with `let`, you can change its value later, but you can't re-declare it.
 If you try, you will get an error.
 This is usually good, because it tells you the variable was already in use.
-- If you declare a variable with `const`, you can't change its value later or re-declare later.
+- If you declare a variable with `const`, you can't change its value or re-declare it later.

-Note that you can also declare a variable without using any of those, but by just assigning a value to term. `x = 5`.
+Note that you can also declare a variable without using any of those by just assigning a value to term. `x = 5`.
 DON'T DO IT.
 It is not good practice, as you can overwrite global variables already in play, no matter where it is called.
 You can [read more about calling variables in scope](https://wesbos.com/javascript-scoping/), but I don't want to get bogged down with it here.

 In our example above, we used `let` to declare a variable that we called "x", and then we assigned that variable to the value "5".